Skip to main content

 Relatively stable returns: While the returns may not be as high as some riskier options, investors can expect consistent, albeit moderate, returns over the short term.

 Limited growth potential: Don't expect spectacular returns with these funds.
-Their focus on stability translates to modest returns.
+Their focus on stability translates to modest returns A compound interest calculator can help you visualise the potential growth of your investments over time.

 Inflationary erosion: While offering some reasonable returns, the returns might not keep pace with inflation, particularly over longer periods.